 Those daily updates tapered off to weekly updates and eventually to monthly updates (which I continue to do on the 11th of every month, the anniversary date of being told I have cancer).

-Now, more than six years after my surgery, I’ve been writing random updates as I come to terms with upward movement of my PSA, and what that may mean for me and my future.
+Now, more than seven years after my surgery, I’ve been writing random updates as I come to terms with the notion that the cancer is returning.